turingschool/curriculum-site/module3/assessments/midmod_assessment.md

 We will use the take-home project rubric to evaluate the midmod assessment in order to ensure that students are practicing towards meeting the expectations of a passing assessment.

-Midmod assessment presentations will be completed in small groups with an instructor.
+Midmod assessment presentations will be completed in small groups with an instructor. **Students should keep their presentations to 8-10 minutes**.
 Observing the presentations of other students can be a great way to prepare for the final assessment by providing the opportunity to give and receive valuable feedback on how to improve the presentation.

 ### Resources